The Sempergeist Institute

 The Sempergeist Institute is a nonprofit research and practice center dedicated to healing and meaning-making through art, storytelling, and narrative exploration.

-Founded by Dr. Dennis Stevens, veteran, visual artist, and author of Sacred Descent of the Warrior, the Institute collaborates with veterans, educators, Veteran Service Organizations (VSOs), and the Veterans Administration to pilot programs, evaluate outcomes, and develop evidence-based tools that foster resilience, belonging, and growth within the veteran community.
+Founded by Dr. Dennis Stevens—U.S. Coast Guard veteran, visual artist, and author of Sacred Descent of the Warrior—the Institute collaborates with veterans, educators, Veteran Service Organizations (VSOs), and the Veterans Administration to pilot programs, evaluate outcomes, and develop evidence-based tools that foster resilience, belonging, and growth within the veteran community.

 Poewell

-Poewell, the Institute’s flagship initiative, is a digital platform for visual storytelling, emotional connection, and inner world-building.
-It helps veterans and others moving through grief or major life transitions map their inner journeys through evolving visual worlds, supported by trained facilitators and peer communities in a safe, structured environment.
-Each experience blends guided world-building, meaningful visual narrative, and group reflection, giving participants a grounded way to express, understand, and share the emotional landscapes they are navigating.
+Poewell, the Institute's flagship initiative, is a digital platform for visual storytelling, emotional connection, and inner world-building.
+It uses guided world-building, visual narrative, and peer reflection to help veterans and others moving through grief or major life transitions map their inner journeys.
+Each participant creates evolving visual worlds in a safe, facilitator-led environment, giving them a grounded way to express, understand, and share the emotional landscapes they are navigating.

 Mission Statement

-The Sempergeist Institute uses creative placemaking to strengthen communities by translating emerging AI into trauma-informed healing tools for veterans, first responders, and others.
-We bridge Silicon Valley innovation with VSO/VA infrastructure, developing safe, clinically aligned protocols with HIPAA compliance, crisis-response integration, and evidence-based practices.
+The Sempergeist Institute bridges emerging AI technology with trauma-informed care, developing creative healing tools for veterans, first responders, and their communities.
+Through creative placemaking and partnerships with VSOs and the VA, we translate Silicon Valley innovation into safe, clinically aligned protocols that are HIPAA-compliant, integrate crisis response, and incorporate evidence-based practices.
 Our goal is to make advanced creative technologies accessible through trusted veteran service networks.

 Why This Work Matters